 This trial is recruiting well and we have discussed potential TR work.
 The next steps will involve prioritising TR ideas and sourcing funding.

 The international TR committee for ENZAMET/ENZARAD will be providing governance oversight for ENZARAD TR work as for ENZAMET TR proposals.
 Consumer representation will be included in the governance structure.

 This is a follow up study to SUBDUE.
 It is a proposed phase I/II trial of sub-urothelial atezolizumab in NMIBC Discussions are continuing and if it proceeds it will include TR work.

 As of 31 March 54 out of 200 patients have been recruited, and sequential blood samples are being collected for future TR work (mRNA371).

 Preliminary discussions are underway regarding TR work of this trial.

-The TR idea generation workshop was held on 8 April 2022 and had 2 concepts presented and 12 people attend.
+The TR Ideas Generation Workshop was held on 8 April 2022 and had 2 concepts presented and 12 people attend.

 We express our gratitude to the patients and families who participate in our trials and generously donate bio-specimens that facilitate our translational research.
 Without these exceptional samples, our work would not be possible.
 Additionally, we would like to recognise the meticulous efforts of the participating sites in obtaining correlative samples from our ANZUP trials.

-Looking ahead, the Translational Research Subcommittee anticipates another fruitful year of research activities for ANZUP.
+Looking ahead, the Translational Research Subcommittee anticipates another fruitful year of research activitY for ANZUP.